eduardo-robles/eduardo-robles.github.io/content/pages/about.md

 Currently reading...

 -   Ansible for DevOps by Jeff Gerlling
--   Dune Messiah by Frank Hebert
+-   Children of Dune by Frank Hebert
 -   Lives of the Stoics by Ryan Holiday